Your support helps keep this blog running! Secure payments via Paypal and Stripe.

 }

 The second step, create a CSS folder under your child theme.
 And create a new modalSetup.css file in the CSS folder.
-Then add the code below into modalSetup.css.
+Then add the code below to modalSetup.css.

 /* Modal PopUps */